dugongdingo/WEEL/README.md

 python3 project:
 generating definitions using monolingual and/or multilingual embeddings

-_install dependecies using pip3 -r requirements.txt_
+_install dependencies using pip3 -r requirements.txt_